carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 * [TensorFlow Course](https://github.com/osforscience/TensorFlow-Course) - Simple and ready-to-use tutorials for TensorFlow
 * [Terminalizer](https://github.com/faressoft/terminalizer) - Record your terminal and generate animated gif images.
 * [Termonad](https://github.com/cdepillabout/termonad) - a terminal emulator configurable in Haskell.
+* [Testcontainers](https://www.testcontainers.org/) - a Java library that supports JUnit tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
 * [The Algorithms - Java](https://github.com/TheAlgorithms/Java) - All algorithms implemented in Java (for education)
 * [The Algorithms - Javascript](https://github.com/TheAlgorithms/Javascript) - All algorithms implemented in Javascript (for educational purposes only)
 * [The Algorithms - Python](https://github.com/TheAlgorithms/Python) - All algorithms implemented in Python (for education)